MicrosoftDocs/azure-dev-docs/articles/java/migration/migrate-jboss-eap-to-wildfly-on-azure-kubernetes-service.md

 ## Post-migration

-Now that you have migrated your application to Azure Kubernetes Service, you should verify that it works as you expect.
+Now that you've migrated your application to Azure Kubernetes Service, you should verify that it works as you expect.
 After you've done that, we have some recommendations for you that can make your application more cloud-native.

 [!INCLUDE [recommendations-wildfly-on-aks](includes/recommendations-wildfly-on-aks.md)]